Chapter 14: Changing Plans

 It was a small thing, large enough for a few bales of hay and a bench wide enough for two.
-Pahim’s bags were jammed in the back.
+Pahim’s bags were jammed in the back but nothing of hers.
 Pahim sat on the front, sweating nervously, as he peered around.

 She slipped up on the wagon when he wasn’t looking.
 The wagon settled down from her weight, but Pahim didn’t notice until he turned around.

 When he finally noticed her, he jumped.
-“Gods!
+“Oh, the Divine Couple!
 Kanek!”